Does your house have black mould on the internal walls?

-Even if the source of the water is found and stopped, the mould can become powdery and this is when it starts to release the spores in the air inside the house.
+Even if the source of the water ingress is found and stopped, the mould can become powdery on the wall, and this is when it starts to release the spores in the air inside the house.

 If the damp mould or wet patches on the walls are higher than 5 feet, or even wet walls upstairs, this indicates that the outside walls have lost their weatherproofing qualities and are now letting water into the wall, which is coming into the house and causing problems.

 You may notice a stale or musty smell inside the house, or in certain rooms.
 Your clothes and soft fabrics may also be affected and feel soggy.

 If your home has penetrating damp, it may always feel cold even with the heating on.

 A quick examination of the walls outside will often show cracks or hollow rendering with flaking paint or even green mould or mildew, indicating there is a problem with the walls of the house and that is why you have wetness inside.